 TCH 665 Clinical Practice and Seminar, 2-8 cr.*

 TDE 628 Classroom Strategies and Practices, 3 cr.

 TDE 636 Understanding Alternative and Non-Traditional Learners, 3 cr.

 TDE 638 Effective Schools' Research: What Works, 3 cr.

 TDE 658 Analyzing Student Achievement in Diverse Learning Contexts, 3 cr.

-TDE 645 Differentiated Instruction, Response to Intervention, and Understanding by Design, 3 cr.
+TDE 645 Differentiated Instruction and Response to Intervention, 3 cr.